plk/biber/README.md

 `documentation` folder for the release on Sourceforge.

 ## LICENCE

+Copyright 2009-2017 François Charette and Philip Kime, all rights reserved.

-Permission is granted to copy, distribute and/or modify this software under the terms of the LaTeX Project Public License (LPPL), version 1.3c.
+This module is free software.
+You can redistribute it and/or modify it under the terms of the Artistic License 2.0.

+This program is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.